tans-hul/Anomly-Detection/README.md

 ## Introduction

-Anomaly detection plays a critical role in various domains such as fraud detection, intrusion detection, system health monitoring, and many more.
-This project aims to provide a robust and customizable anomaly detection system that can be applied to different types of datasets.
+Anomaly detection assumes a pivotal role across diverse domains, including fraud detection, intrusion detection, system health monitoring, and more.
+The objective of this project is to offer a resilient and adaptable anomaly detection system capable of addressing various types of datasets.

 ## Approaches
-When we get analise the data we all had different approaches to tackle the problem statement some of them are listed below -
+During the data analysis phase, we adopted diverse approaches to address the problem statement.
+Some of these approaches included:
-1. We thought of treating this problem statement as semi-supervised learning.
-We would handpick some data which we think are anomly of different kinds and then apply featuren engineering and some algorithms on that data to see which model will give us the desired output .
-We had to drop that idea cause the dataset was so large we can't open the file on our systems and handpick or observe the data.
+1. Initially, we considered a semi-supervised learning approach but dropped it due to the dataset's size limitations for manual data selection.
-2. There were manay different opinions on how could we reduce dimensions and make data more readable to computer.
-Some of them were data embeding , different encoding methods which we have used.
+2. Different methods such as data embedding and various encoding techniques were explored for dimensionality reduction and improved data interpretability.
-3. Finally we all agreed on using the K-means,GMM and some encoding methods in [Model](https://github.com/tans-hul/Anomly-Detection/blob/main/Model%20Creation%20(10%20lakh)%20(test).ipynb) file.
+3. Finally, we agreed to use K-means, GMM, and specific encoding methods in our [model](https://github.com/tans-hul/Anomly-Detection/blob/main/Model%20Creation%20(10%20lakh)%20(test).ipynb).

 ## Installation